 The GeForce GT 740M was released over a year more recently than the GeForce GT 635M, and so the GeForce GT 740M is likely to have better driver support, meaning it will be more optimized for running the latest games.

 The GeForce GT 740M has 512 MB more video memory than the GeForce GT 635M, so is likely to be much better at displaying game textures at higher resolutions.
 However, overall, the GeForce GT 635M has superior memory performance.

 The GeForce GT 635M has 14.4 GB/sec greater memory bandwidth than the GeForce GT 740M, which means that the memory performance of the GeForce GT 635M is slightly better than the GeForce GT 740M.

 The GeForce GT 740M has 384 Shader Processing Units and the GeForce GT 635M has 144.
-However, the actual shader performance of the GeForce GT 635M is 288.
-The GeForce GT 740M having 96 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 740M delivers a marginally smoother and more efficient experience when processing graphical data than the GeForce GT 635M.
+However, the actual shader performance of the GeForce GT 740M is 311 and the actual shader performance of the GeForce GT 635M is 194.
+The GeForce GT 740M having 117 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GT 740M delivers a marginally smoother and more efficient experience when processing graphical data than the GeForce GT 635M.